RubanTJose/seriousPrank/README.md

 ## Installation
 Install the required Python libraries: pip install python-vlc pywin32
+- Also set the path of the videos in the .py file

 ## Run
 To run the Python script directly: python "virus prank.py"